hawkinsw/CPPTimes/arrays-and-vectors.md

 2.  individually and collectively accessible values (in other words, we can address any element in the array individually and we can address the entire array as a group),
 3.  each of which is the same type.

 A _data structure_ is just a fancy term for a way of "stor[ing] and organiz[ing] data in order to facilitate access and modifications."

-Arrays are composed of elements and each element acts just like a variable -- the only difference is that we refer to these "variables" (aka elements) by number (their _index_ in the array) rather than by name (like we do for variables).
+Elements that comprise an array are called its elements and each element in an array acts just like a variable -- the only visible difference is that we refer to these "element variables" (aka elements) by number (more precisely, a number that represents their position in the array) rather than by name (like we do for variables).
+The position of an element in an array is known as the element's _index_.

 One of the most important concepts to remember about the elements of arrays is that they are just variables!
 The elements of an array have a type, can hold a value and have a place in memory -- just like real variables.

 The arrays themselves (the group of elements, that is) are truly variables themselves, too.
 Yes, in some ways they are different than other variables that we have seen so far.
 However, there are far more similarities between arrays and the other variable types we have learned about so far than there are differences.
-Arrays are the same as other variable types that we have seen so far because they have a type and a range of valid values.
-They are different because they hold multiple values rather than just a single value.
+For instance, arrays and the other variable types we have seen so far are _similar_ because they have a type and a range of valid values.
+Arrays are different, however, because because they hold multiple values rather than just a single value.

 Just how many values can a variable of array type hold?
-The arrays that we use in this class will have a fixed (i.e., unchanging/constant) number of elements that must be specified by the programmer when they write their source code.
-In other words, the number of elements in the array must be specified before the program runs.
-The programmer makes known the number of elements in the array (called the _size_ of the array) to the compiler using a special syntax and the compiler relies on the constancy of that number when it processes the source code.
+The arrays that we use in this class will have a fixed (i.e., unchanging/constant) number of elements.
+By fixed we mean that the number of elements must be known to the compiler at the time that it converts the programmer's high-level C++ code to machine code.
+As a consequence, the number of elements in the array must be specified before the program runs and it cannot change as the program runs.[^variable-arrays] The programmer makes known the number of elements in the array (called the _size_ of the array) to the compiler using a special syntax and the compiler relies on the constancy of that number when it processes the source code.

+[^variable-arrays]: Yes, there are ways to make variable-sized arrays in C++.
+They rely on some [different C++ machinery](./pointers.md) that we will study in the future.

-If an array is just like any other variable, it stands to reason that we will have to declare/define it like we have to declare/define other variables before we use them!
+If an array is just like any other variable, it stands to reason that we will have to declare/define it like we have had to declare/define other variables before we use them!
 Here is the bare-bones format of a declaration/definition of an array:

 ```C++
 _element_type_ _array_name_[NUMBER_OF_ELEMENTS];